The state of Nebraska provides several veteran benefits. This page explains those benefits.

 Reservist Tuition Credit

-Soldiers on active duty stationed in Nebraska for 30 days or more may purchase hunting and fishing permits at the resident rate, regardless of state residency claimed.
+Active duty members stationed in Nebraska for 30 days or more can buy hunting & fishing licenses at the resident rate.

 Deployed Military Permit

-A Nebraska resident who is or has been deployed out of the state within the last 12 months shall, upon returning to the state, be eligible to receive an Annual Small Game Hunt/Fish Permit on a one time basis for $5.
+Nebraska residents who have been deployed out of the state within the last 12 months can get an Annual Small Game Hunt/Fish Permit on a one time basis for $5.
 This permit includes all state stamps.